JHpark1677/CGAN-DDLS/README.md

 DDLS Method is enhanced sampling method from latent space to increase generation quality. https://arxiv.org/abs/2003.06060

-You can directly execute the posted ipynb codes.
+You can directly execute the ipynb codes.
 ACGAN implementation is further posted with DDLS method.

 Thanks.